SootDan/StudyTime/README.md

 I started out making an SQL database that sorted each subject into its own respective table.
 I noticed that the output strings were cluttering up my code, so I offloaded them to a json file.
 Then I formatted the SQL database into a readable string.
 Cleaned the code and tried to optimise it into smaller, more readable bits.
 Made SQL more modular; it now supports multiple databases at the same time if needed.
 Enums served to declutter the SQL within the code.
 I added a German language option.
 At this point, I started experimenting with a basic GUI using Qt Designer with PyQt6.
 However, I still wanted to maintain a CLI version in case anybody preferred that.
 To do this, I started a major code refactoring process that lets both GUI and CLI import from the same code without repetition.
+I decided to switch to pandas at this point.

 ### Creator
 This project is created and maintained solely by myself.